 Radix is built on a combined architecture and consensus algorithm called Tempo, which is fully outlined in the Tempo white paper that can be found here: http://bit.ly/2ADK8LA

-The aim of Tempo is to create a secure and reliable consensus on a decentralized public ledger.
-To do this it must be:
+Tempo aims to create a secure and reliable consensus on a decentralized public ledger.
+To do this, it must be:

 Scalable - there is not an upper limit restricting the total throughput of the network, such as the limits CAP Theorem puts on Blockchains and DAGs.

-To achieve this, Tempo relies on a two simple ideas, and one logical leap:
+To achieve this, Tempo relies on two simple ideas and one logical leap:

 The use of a basic digital clock called a “logical clock”